Legionnaires' disease sickens 2 Las Vegas hotel guests

 Most healthy people who are exposed to legionella don't get sick, the CDC says.
 But those who do usually develop fever, cough, chills or muscle aches.
 Symptoms usually begin within two to 10 days after exposure to the bacteria.

-"Guests who stayed at the Rio more than two weeks ago and have not developed symptoms are not at risk for disease," the health district said.
+"Guests who stayed at the Rio more than two weeks ago and have not developed symptoms are not at risk for disease," the health district said in a statement.

-It's not clear how the health district linked the recent cases to the Rio.
+Health officials contacted the hotel after determining the Rio was the only place the two patients stayed at while in Las Vegas, Bergtholdt said.

+"The company is working closely with the Southern Nevada Health District and taking aggressive remediation actions to ensure the safety of Rio's water," said Caesars Entertainment, the hotel's parent company.

 Most patients recover after treatment with antibiotics.
 About 10% die because of complications from their illness, the CDC says.